Jimbly/dcexjam2025/README.md

 * chat send/receive/join/leave sounds

 TODO
-* damage floaters in 3D at a distance
+* damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
-* bug: visibility is different before/after turning camera/moving forward and back
+* bug: visibility is different before/after turning camera/moving forward and back if directly facing a wall
   * relatedly: always show monster behind (and diagonals?)
 * Deal with more than 4 players in battlezone list (scrollbar, dither, hide?)
 * click to move - ensure stop when enter (active?) battlezone